adamdebrouwere/adamdebrouwere/README.md

 Now, I can create full-stack web applications using JS, React, Node, SQL, SCSS, and restAPI's.

 [Booktale](https://booktale.netlify.app) is my first fully deployed full-stack web application wherein a user can create and contribute to a comment section linked to a unique QR code.
 My inspiration came from books on hostle bookshelves.
-I wonder wehre they had once been, and where they might go.
+I wonder where they had once been, and where they might go.
 This project was my capstone for the boot camp I just completed and it acheives it's purpose, however, I can see much more in the future for [Booktale](https://booktale.netlify.app).

 Welcome to my pad.
 Please be harsh on the decor.
 I only want to get better.